salrashid123/cloud-functions-dotnet/README.md

 Thats it!
 The following section describes how this works and how to build if you have dotnet locally

 This sample uses Docker [multi-stage builds](https://medium.com/@salmaan.rashid/multi-stage-docker-builds-with-net-ef66fc98b51d) compile nodeJS mdoules and dotnet, then finally acquire the requisite linux shared_objects to run on Linux.
-Once all those files are ready within the container,  the last Set of steps 'copies' them out of the container so you can deploy the function directly.
+Once all those files are ready within the container,  the last set of steps 'copies' them out of the container so you can deploy the function directly.

 Note, if you build the full Default dockerfile, you can execute the container since